evanmiller/hecate/README.md

     go get -u github.com/evanmiller/hecate
     $GOPATH/bin/hecate file1 [file2 [...]]

-Hecate is not actually a hex editor, only a viewer.
-It is a terminal program (written in Go) with tabbed browsing, large-file support, full-file searching, and Vim-like controls.
+Hecate is a hex editor designed for reverse engineering file formats without leaving the comfort of your terminal window.
+Hecate (pronounced HECK-it) features tabbed browsing, in-place editing, large-file support, full-file searching, and Vim-like controls.
 Place the cursor over some bytes and choose a mode (**t** for text, **p** for a bit pattern, **i** for an integer, **f** for a floating point) to see what those bytes represent.
 Toggle endianness with **e** and signedness with **u**.
+Press **enter** to edit.

 ### Editing

 Pressing **enter** brings up an edit field for the data under the cursor.
-Press **enter** again to exit edit mode.
+Make changes and press **enter** again to write changes to disk.
 Pressing **esc** cancels any changes on the current position, otherwise exits edit mode.
 Navigating passed the edges of the field moves the cursor.
 The expected format depends on the cursor mode when entering edit mode.

 Screenshot: